bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-segregated-witness.md

 Aaron: 00:02:59

 Okay what was the problem?
-Why did we need "segwitures?"
+Why did we need SegWit Sjors?

 Sjors: 00:03:02